YSU-CSIS-SE/csci-5802-tooldemo-flamegraphs/UseCases.md

 Some libraries have common patterns where they recommend you use them in a specific way, these include JSON parsers, string functions, network/communication libraries.

+## Language

+There is no catch-all tool for flame graphs yet.
+There is typically one tool for each language.
+Some languages are easier to profile than others.

+The easiest languages at this time to profile are:

+* Anything on the JVM
+	* Java
+	* Scala
+	* Clojure
+	* Groovy
+	* Kotlin
+	* JRuby
+	* Jython
+* Go
+* PHP
+*

 # Who are Flame Graphs not for?

 ## Program Types